jaffamonkey/example-test-from-native-js-to-cucumberjs/README.md

 `docs` Where the guides live
 `test` Where the website tests live
+`test` Where the simple API server lives
-`web` Where to basic website lives, that we will use to test and deploy
+`web` Where to basic website lives, that we will use to test and deploy `node_modules` Whn you run npm install, this folder is created with the packages

 ## Files descriptions